TADRA is the acronym used to refer to Georgia’s Teenage and Adult Driver Responsibility Act.

 The DDS Parent/Teen Driving Guide is available at DDS Customer Service Centers or as a free download on our website.

-No. One of the statutory requirements for obtaining a Class D Georgia driver’s license is that the applicant must have held a valid Learner’s Permit for at least 12 months and one day prior to application for the Class D Georgia driver’s license.
+No. One of the statutory requirements for obtaining a Class D Georgia driver’s license is that the applicant must have held an unexpired Learner’s Permit for at least 12 months and one day prior to application for the Class D Georgia driver’s license.

 No log is required for supervised driving.
 However, at the time application is made for a Class D driver’s license, a parent, guardian, or duly authorized DDS-certified driver education instructor will be required to swear or affirm under penalty of law that the applicant received 40 hours of supervised driving, 6 hours of which was at night.